jonnonz1/nz-statute-book/acts/public/1961/crimes-act-1961.md

 ### 194 Assault on a child, or by a male on a female
-Every one is liable to imprisonment for a term not exceeding 2 years who— (a) Assaults any child under the age of 14 years; or (b) Being a male, assaults any female.
+Every one is liable to imprisonment for a term not exceeding 2 years who— (a) assaults any child under the age of 14 years; or (b) being a male, assaults any female.

 ### 195 Cruelty to a child
 Every one is liable to imprisonment for a term not exceeding 5 years who, having the custody, control, or charge of any child under the age of 16 years, wilfully ill-treats or neglects the child, or wilfully causes or permits the child to be ill-treated, in a manner likely to cause him unnecessary suffering, actual bodily harm, injury to health, or any mental disorder or disability.